 As the main draw of Pokemon Masters, there are two ways to unlock trainers and their Pokemon, referred to as Sync Pairs in-game.
 The first is to unlock them through playing the story, while other trainers will need to be scouted.

 Check out the full pair of Sync Pairs below!

-Many other Sync Pairs such as Olivia or Phoebe are exclusive to Trainer Scouting.
-Trainer scouting requires 300 gems per try, or 3,000 for 10 tries, with a daily discount available for 100 paid gems.
+Most other Sync Pairs, such as Karen and Brendan, are only available through Trainer Scouting.
+Trainer Scouting requires 300 gems per try, or 3,000 for 10 tries, with a daily discount available for 100 paid gems.
 It is accessible from the "Shop" Menu.

 The story-unlock Sync Pairs have various rarities, but for Trainer Scouting each rarity has a different drop rate, with the probability for specific characters depending on the banner and general pool.
 The general drop rates are below:

 Who Should I Roll For?
 What Pairs are Good Investments?

 Outside of campaigns with generous starting-gem bonuses, it will typically take a long time to farm up for a 10-roll.
 From just quests alone, players must complete at least chapter 10 to have enough.
 Since there is no discount or other incentive for a multi-roll, players may be tempted to just do one roll at a time.
 Do note that linking a Nintendo Account will give a one-time bonus of 600 gems.

 While there will be a Guaranteed 5 star Scout Spotlight available, it costs paid gems.

 For those souls willing to brave rerolling, check out our Reroll Guide below!